evotools/functional-variant-prediction/README.md

 ### 3. Run the Pipeline
 The pipeline script supports customization through command-line arguments.
 An example JSON file defining the hyperparameter search space is provided as **example_params_search_space.json**.
 This can be adjusted based on your specific use case.

-For example, when training on a dataset with highly imbalanced foreground and background data, you can include a search space for **scale_pos_weight** to help address class imbalance.

 For more details on different hyper-parameters, refer to the [CatBoost documentation](https://catboost.ai/en/docs/references/training-parameters/).

 An example command-line for running the pipeline: